Terms last modified: September 21, 2022 | Previous versions

 - the subject matter and details of the processing are described in Appendix 1;

-- Google is a processor of that Customer Personal Data under the Data Protection Legislation;
+- Google is a processor of that Customer Personal Data under European Data Protection Law;

-- Customer is a controller or processor, as applicable, of that Customer Personal Data under Data Protection Legislation; and
+- Customer is a controller or processor, as applicable, of that Customer Personal Data under European Data Protection Law; and

-- each party will comply with the obligations applicable to it under the Data Protection Legislation with respect to the processing of that Customer Personal Data.
+- each party will comply with the obligations applicable to it under European Data Protection Law with respect to the processing of that Customer Personal Data.

 5.2 Scope of Processing.

 5.2.1 Customer's Instructions.
-By entering into these Terms, Customer instructs Google to process Customer Personal Data only in accordance with applicable law: (a) to provide the Services; (b) as further specified via Customer's use of the Services (including the Admin Console and other functionality of the Services); (c) as documented in the form of the Agreement, including these Terms; and (d) as further documented in any other written instructions given by Customer and acknowledged by Google as constituting instructions for purposes of these Terms.
+Customer instructs Google to process Customer Personal Data in accordance with applicable law only: (a) to provide, secure and monitor the Services and TSS (if applicable); (b) as further specified via Customer's use of the Services (including the Admin Console and other functionality of the Services) and TSS (if applicable); (c) as documented in the form of the Agreement (including these Terms); and (d) as further documented in any other written instructions given by Customer and acknowledged by Google as constituting instructions for purposes of these Terms (collectively, the "Instructions").

 5.3 Additional Products.
 If Customer uses any Additional Product, the Services may allow that Additional Product to access Customer Personal Data as required for the interoperation of the Additional Product with the Services.
 For clarity, these Terms do not apply to the processing of personal data in connection with the provision of any Additional Product used by Customer, including personal data transmitted to or from that Additional Product.